 None of this means that all hope is lost, though!
 Remember — online dating is all about the follow up.
 So what should your next steps be?

-If it has been more than one and a half weeks since you emailed and they have logged on within the last few days, it’s ok to send a follow up email.
-The goal is to keep it short and sweet — no negativity and guilt trips.
+If it's been more than 10 days since you emailed and they've logged on within the last few days, it’s ok to send a follow up email.
+The goal is to keep it short and sweet — no negativity or guilt trips.
 Let him or her know that you were still hoping to connect.
 Be prepared for it to not always go your way.
-Your match might respond with a, "Best of luck," ... or they might not respond at all.
+Your match might respond with a "Best of luck" ... or they might not respond at all.
 If they do read it and don’t respond within a few days, you can at least have closure and know that it wasn’t simply miscommunication.

 If it’s been a while since you got a virtual update, you might want to upload some new photos and revise your profile.
 Seeing a new digital impression will often illicit responses from matches who have previously passed you over.
 (If you need help, try an eMakeover.)

-If you were in the middle of a great email string and your match suddenly vanished, check to see if they have been online recently.
-If they were and it has been more than five days, respond to the email string to see how things are going with them.
+If you were in the middle of a great email string and your match suddenly vanished, check to see if they've been online recently.
+If they were and it's been more than five days, respond to the email string to see how things are going with them.
 It's likely that their lack of response was an accident.